Romania has no less than 30 national parks with acres and acres of old-growth forest treasures waiting for you to explore during your trip to Romania.

 1. Bucegi Natural Park

-Bucegi Natural park is probably one of the most popular and beautiful national parks in Romania.
+Bucegi Natural Park is probably one of the most popular and beautiful national parks in Romania.

-1. tourist attractions: 9
+- tourist attractions: 9

-2. biodiversity: 4
+- biodiversity: 4

-3. accessibility: 8
+- accessibility: 8

-• Location: Located in South-Central Romania, North of Bucharest and South of Brasov; easily accessible by cable car from Sinaia or Busteni, or on hiking trails from Bran, Moeciu and Fundata villages on the Western side of the massif
+- Location: Located in South-Central Romania, North of Bucharest and South of Brasov; easily accessible by cable car from Sinaia or Busteni, or on hiking trails from Bran, Moeciu and Fundata villages on the Western side of the massif

 The protected area partly overlaps with Bucegi Mountains (check our full guide for more info) and has a size of 32,500 hectares.

 Closest cities: Bucharest and Brasov.
-At the base of Bucegi Mountains on the Bucharest – Brașov route you’ll find some of the most famous mountain resorts in Romania such as Bușteni, Sinaia and Predeal.
+At the base of the Bucegi Mountains on the Bucharest – Brașov route you’ll find some of the most famous mountain resorts in Romania such as Bușteni, Sinaia and Predeal.

-• Local tip: these are also the most popular ski resorts in Romania where you’ll find cable cars and gondolas up to Bucegi plateau.
+These are also the most popular ski resorts in Romania where you’ll find cable cars and gondolas up to Bucegi plateau.

 These resorts have accommodations for all types of budgets, are accessible by car or by train (there is a train station in every resort) and they’re packed with restaurants and stores filled with anything a tourist might need, including mountain equipment and clothes for various weather conditions.